Krysahoy/F1_analysis_2022/README.md

 *	Some tables used ID numbers only, other tables were a reference key for these IDs.
 *	Some missing data which was indicated by N or sometimes blank.
 *	Lap times were separated into two columns (time, milliseconds) but milliseconds were not included for fastest lap time.
+*	There were no duplicates in the data.

 ### Based on the above observations the following actions were taken:
 1. Created a new database by importing the files downloaded locally using SQLite on DBeaver.